Skip to content

 Offset Manipulation

-The attacker crafts a BLF where ClientContextOffset or ContainerContextOffset points outside the base record boundary into adjacent pool memory.
-When CLFS dereferences this offset relative to the base record allocation, it reads or writes kernel memory that belongs to a different object.
+The most common variant.
+A crafted BLF sets ClientContextOffset or ContainerContextOffset to point outside the base record boundary into adjacent pool memory.
+When CLFS dereferences this offset relative to the base record allocation, it reads or writes kernel memory belonging to a different object.
+CVE-2022-24521 used this to decrement PreviousMode directly.
+CVE-2023-28252 used it for a relative write into adjacent pool objects.

 Container Count Mismatch